 The law varies on each of the characteristics, for example in some instances an employer could potentially defend direct age discrimination if they have a strong justification.
 The law also varies in relation to disability and the requirement to make reasonable adjustments (Xpert HR, 2017).
 Generally, however, it would be considered to be unlawful to dismiss an employee based on them having one of the listed characteristics and it is essential that employers are aware of this.
 It is also an important point that the qualifying period of two years’ service to claim unfair dismissal does not apply in instances where the reason for dismissal is automatically unfair, dismissal based on a protected characteristic is one of the categories for automatically unfair dismissal.

 Discrimination by association occurs when someone is treated unfavourably due to another person’s protected characteristic.
 This will usually be in relation to employee’s family members or friends that have a protected characteristic.
 An example of discrimination by association would be if a candidate was offered a position and this is then withdrawn once the candidate discloses that their son or daughter have a disability.

-As an employer, it is essential that you ensure that you are not discriminating against job candidates or current employees.
+As an employer, it is essential that you understand key legislation relating to equality and diversity and ensure that you are not discriminating against job candidates or current employees.
 In the instance that an employer is uncertain about any matter in relation to discrimination it is recommended that employers seek advice.
 At HR Services Scotland any one of our HR Consultants will be able to give you further assistance on this matter.